 The most important thing to remember at the start of your journey is that you're not alone from here on out.
-The Aveo First Step team is here to help.
+The friendly team at Aveo are here to help.
 We've helped thousands of people who, like you, wondered if retirement living was for them.